JianghuiDu/SedTrace.jl/README.md

 # SedTrace
-*A Julia code generator for marine sediment diagenetic models.*
+*A Julia package to generate and run models of marine sediment diagenesis.*

 | **Documentation**                            | **Build Status**                                                                                |
 |:----------------------------------------:|:-----------------------:|